 This opera is beautiful musically, it is easy to see that it was so successful for the brief time it made its tour around the world.
 It is also somewhat all over the place.
 The entire first act and almost all of the second are well within a nostalgic Verdian tradition which was already long passed being termed “dated” in the 1880s.
 When we get to act three, this has mostly changed, and the music sounds much more modern, at least for the 1880s, although there are patches of Verdian influence in the central love duet.
 It is hard to claim that it foreshadows Puccini, because Puccini frequently copied Catalani’s style in the decades after the latter’s death.
 Claiming that Catalani foreshadowed Puccini would be as logically as saying that Ponchielli or Verdi foreshadowed Catalani, beyond chronology it is not that accurate.
 However, Catalani’s music being a mixture of at least nine different composers: Verdi, Wagner, Ponchielli, Meyerbeer, Weber, Gounod, Massenet, Bizet, and Ambroise Thomas, the composer of Mignon and Hamlet, is probably not an overstatement, although I would also add that Catalani did an amazing job of combining these different influences.
 Attacks on Catalani, and his being essentially discarded in Italy while popular to some extent in Germany and Nordic countries can be attributed to the fact that all but two of his operas are set in Northern European countries, the exceptions being the Arabia of La Falce (1875) and the Sicily and Ithaca of Dejanice (1883).

 There is never really a non-good moment in this opera, although most of it is hardly world-class.
-There are certain numbers that are close to mind-blowing, but they never exactly make it.
+There are certain numbers that are close to mind-blowing (much of act 2 scene 2, for instance), but they never exactly make it.
 It is incredibly enjoyable through and through though.
 I find it hard to talk about this opera for some reason, however.
 I know it is good because I have ears to hear with, but it is hard for me to praise it for even a medium length of time.
 I do not know why that is.
 Although some reviewers have complained about the singers, the choir, the orchestra, I can not honestly fault any of them.
 The Polish soprano Maria Noro Sokolinska attacks the challenging role of Edmea with perfection and never overstates what could easily be overstated.
 The late-Italian tenor Maurizio Frusoni is equally up to the nostalgic bel canto-esque role of Oberto and French tenor Pierre Lefebvre is good as Fritz.
 The basses and baritones are all excellent as well.
 It is no surprise that this production would be mounted in Lucca, Catalani’s birth place and that the orchestra and choir are more than willing to make a great case for this opera, why it was successful at one point, and why it should be a performed more often.
 Unfortunately, this production is the last time to date that this opera has been performed, which is about as nostalgically sad as Ulmo’s suicide.
 To be able to attempt to bring back a style from decades before, and gain one’s first international success is no small accomplishment.
 For an opera that had its premiere at La Scala of all places, and one that took years to fall into “the depths”, with latter-day productions into the 1920s, it should be much better known.
 But such is the fate of all of Catalani’s music, save La Wally and to some extent Loreley.
 Hopefully times will change.
 An incredibly enjoyable A-/B+.